Carniatto/rxjs-memory-leak/README.md

 ## Solution 3

 Use the `async` pipe as much as possible.
-This allows you to subscribe automatically in the template and will guarantedly unsubscribe in component destruction. (tip: you can preprocess your data or log using the pipe operator)
+This allows you to subscribe automatically in the template and will unsubscribe in component destruction. (tip: you can preprocess your data or log using the pipe operator)

 ```ts
 ngOnInit() {